You can use Virtualizor to create / clone an existing VPS. Its very simple to do so.

 Perform Operations : Operations like changing network settings, root password will be performed for the VPS created from this template only if this checkbox is checked while creating the template.
 You can however change it anytime after the template is created by editing the template.

-You can use the above method to create a Windows template as well.
-In the above method the File System of the OS is not shrinked and the Template will be created of exactly the same size as the VPS (in case of Xen-HVM and KVM)
+You can use the above method (Step 3 : How to do it ?) to create a Windows template as well.
+In the above method the File System of the OS is not shrunk and the Template will be created of exactly the same size as the VPS (in case of Xen-HVM and KVM)

 We do have an alternative method to create a Windows Template which will shrink the file system as well, but you require to clean shut down of vps before creating the template and system reserved partition has to be removed.

-Note : Works only for Lvm based storage added on panel.
+Note : It Works only for Lvm based storage added on panel for KVM, Xen-HVM and Proxmox KVM.

 Execute the following command for creating the windows template :